Musical elements in the discrete-time representation of sound: Organization of notes in music

 \subsection{Repetition and variation: motifs and larger units}

 Given the basic musical structures, both frequential (chords and scales) and rhythmic (simple, compound and complex beat divisions and agglomerations), it is natural to present these structures in a coherent and meaningful way~\cite{Boulez}.
-For such, the concept of arcs is fundamental: by departing from a place and returning, an arc is made.
-The audition of melodic and harmonic lines is permeated by musical arcs due to cognitive nature of the musical hearing.
-The note can be considered the smaller arc, and each motif and melody as an arc as well.
-Each beat and subdivision, each measure and music section, constitutes an own arc.
-A music in which the arcs do not present consistency with one another, can be understood as a music with no coherence.
+The concept of an arc is essential in this context: by departing from a context and returning, an arc is made.
+One important, and maybe trivial, case is the arc from and to the absence of a unit: from the beginning to the end.
+The audition of melodic and harmonic lines is permeated by arcs due to the cognitive nature of the musical hearing: as the mind divides an excerpt, and groups excerpts, each of the units yields an arc.
+Accordingly, the note can be considered the smallest (relevant) arc, and each motif and melody as an arc as well.
+Each beat and subdivision, each measure and musical section, constitutes an arc.
+Music in which the arcs do not present consistency with one another can be understood as music with no coherence.
 Coherence impression comes, mostly, from the skilled handling of arcs in a music piece.

-Musical arcs are abstract structures and liable of basic operations.
-A spectral arc, like a chord, can be inverted, enlarged and permuted, to cite some examples.
-Temporal arcs, like a melody, a motif, a measure or a note, are also capable of variations.
-Remembering that $S_j=\left\{s_j=T_i^j=\{t_i^{j}\}_0^{\Lambda_j-1}\right\}_0^{H-1}$ is a sequence of $H$ musical events $s_j$, each event with its $\Lambda_j$ samples $t_i^j$ (refer to the beginning of this section~\ref{notasMusica}), the basic techniques can be described as: